cyristo/apifit/README.md

-String pattern output | Assert output string with embeded string manipulation pattern (COUNT(xxx), CONTAINS(xxx)) Status code | Set an expected HTTP return status and direct the returned data in a success or error message (default is 200) Body visualization | Show the content of a returned message (either succes or error) Json navigation | Assert any value of a Json returned message (either succes or error) - based on JsonPath expression language
+String pattern output | Assert output string with embeded string manipulation pattern (COUNT(xxx), CONTAINS(xxx)) Status code | Set an expected HTTP return status and direct the returned data in a success or error message (default is 200) Body visualization | Show the content of a returned message (either succes or error) Json navigation | Assert any element of a Json returned message (either succes or error) - based on JsonPath expression language
-Xml navigation | Assert any value of a Xml returned message (either succes or error) - based on GPath expression language Html navigation | Assert any value of a Html returned page (either succes or error) - based on GPath expression language Data assertion | Assert any returned data with equality, numerical or regular expression comparisons - based on Java Regex language
+Xml navigation | Assert any element of a Xml returned message (either succes or error) - based on GPath expression language Html navigation | Assert any element of a Html returned page (either succes or error) - based on GPath expression language Data assertion | Assert any returned data with equality, numerical or regular expression comparisons - based on Java Regex language
 Execution log | Get the full trace of a test scenario execution (including URLs, headers, payloads, status code, returned bodies)
 Request time | Get and assert the time taken by a request